Phuket Reclining Golden Buddha

-First, everyone seems to miss the giant golden reclining Buddha peacefully contemplates the road… nice but still not so unusual… The statue is so big, how can you miss it when you drive on the way to Phuket International Airport?
-And yet, amazingly, most residents seeing the photo or hearing about a reclining Buddha of this size on Phuket Island would have no idea where the place is.
+Surprisingly, most people miss the giant Buddha peacefully glittering in the sun of Phuket.
+The statue is so big, how can you possibly miss it when you drive on such busy road?
+Even residents hearing about the giant reclining Buddha of Sri Sunthon have no idea where the place is.

-Best of all, Wat Sri Sunthorn is really easy to spot, just past the ‘Heroine Monument’ and drive few kilometers… you will see a typical temple gate on your left and through that gate, this huge golden Buddha stare at you.
-But as you are on the highway and people speed up in this area, you too drove too fast and missed it too!
+Best of all, Wat Sri Sunthon is really easy to spot.
+Just drive past the ‘Heroine Monument’ and keep going for a couple kilometers… you will spot this typical temple gate on your left.
+Through that gate, this huge golden Buddha is staring at you.
+But as this is a speedway and people enjoy speeding in this area, most drive too fast and missed it.

-Wat Sri Sunthorn is peaceful, like most temples, and is surrounded by several constructions, a bell tower and a large building on top of which the Buddha is resting.
-You can climb the stairs at the back on the building and walk around the Buddha, but the image really takes its full dimension from the distance, through the tree foliage.
+Like most temples, the grounds of Wat Sri Sunthon are usually peaceful.
+The main temple is surrounded by several constructions, a bell tower and a large building on top of which the Buddha is resting.
+You can climb the stairs at the back on the building and walk around the Buddha.
+However, the sculpture really takes its full dimension from the distance, through the tree foliage.

-Often in Thai temples, numerous carvings and fun statues are scattered here and there under the tress.
-Some are cute, such as pink elephants and exotics animals… and some are right down scary, like the ‘Pret Pret’ on the photo.
+As usual carvings and funny statues are scattered here and there on the grounds of the temple.
+Some are cute, such as pink elephants or exotics animals.
+Some are right down scary like the ‘Pret Pret’ on the photo below.
 ‘Pret’ is a demon or hungry ghost and according to Thais’ common belief, Prets are as tall as palm trees, have mouth as small as a needle; their feet and hands are as big as a sugar palm leaf.
 Their only food is blood and pus.
+That’s lovely.